-More precise statements are given in Propositions 4.5, 5.5, and 6.5.
-The quantum modular forms $f_j$ , $\mathfrak{g}j$ , and $\mathfrak{h}j$ referenced in these propositions are related to the functions $L_j$ given above by Lemmas 4.2, 5.2, 6.2 and equations (4.4), (5.3), and (6.3).
+More precise statements are given in Propositions 4.5, 5.5 and 6.5.
+The quantum modular forms $\mathfrak{f}j$ , $\mathfrak{g}j$ and $\mathfrak{h}j$ referenced in these propositions are related to the functions $L_j$ given above by Lemmas 4.2, 5.2 and 6.2 and equations (4.4), (5.3) and (6.3).

 To prove these results, we relate the functions $L_j$ to Maass waveforms with the technology of mock Maass theta functions developed by Zwegers in [14].
 These objects give a rare and precious glimpse into the behavior of false-indefinite theta functions under modular transformations.
-As reviewed in Figure 1, mock Maass theta functions are certain theta functions that are eigenfunctions of the hyperbolic Laplacian that are in general not modular.
-Their construction ensures that they give rise to false-indefinite theta functions under certain "Eichler-type integrals" following the work of Lewis and Zagier [7].
+As reviewed in Fig. 1, mock Maass theta functions are certain theta functions that are eigenfunctions of the hyperbolic Laplacian that are in general not modular.
+Their construction ensures that they give rise to false-indefinite theta functions under certain 'Eichler-type integrals' following the work of Lewis and Zagier [7].
 The one-form appearing in the integral is closed thanks to the hyperbolic Laplacian eigenfunction property of the mock Maass theta function.
-If it is further true that the mock Maass theta function is modular invariant, then we can find the obstruction to modularity for the corresponding false-indefinite theta functions.
-In the special cases where the completing "shadow contributions" cancel each other thanks to symmetry, the mock Maass theta function becomes a Maass waveform itself and the modular properties of the false-indefinite theta function then follows.
+If it is further true that the mock Maass theta function is modular invariant, then we can find the obstruction to modularity for the corresponding false-indefinite theta function as a period function of the aforementioned one-form.
+The question of modularity, on the other hand, can be studied through Zwegers' modular completions for these mock Maass theta functions.
+In the special cases where the completing 'shadow contributions' cancel each other thanks to symmetry, the mock Maass theta function becomes a Maass waveform itself and the modular properties of the false-indefinite theta function then follows.

 If the functions $L_j$ are rewritten as false-indefinite theta functions, such cancellations indeed occur as we show below and the corresponding mock Maass theta functions are modular.
-That in turn implies corresponding modular properties for the functions $L_j$ on $\mathbb{H}$ as discussed above.
-For the case of $L_1, \ldots, L_4$ and $L_9, \ldots, L{12}$ , these Maass forms do not have constant terms in their Fourier expansion and the arguments of Zagier [12] immediately apply to give the quantum modularity results stated above.
-However, for the functions $L_5, \ldots, L_8$ , the corresponding vector-valued Maass form does have a nonvanishing constant term and as a result the corresponding $L_j(e^{2\pi i(x+it)})$ 's have divergent pieces as $t \to 0^+$ depending on j and x.
+That in turn implies corresponding modular properties for the functions $L_j$ on $\mathbb H$ as discussed above.
+For the case of $L_1,\ldots,L_4$ and $L_9,\ldots,L{12}$ , these Maass forms do not have constant terms in their Fourier expansion, and the arguments of Zagier [12] immediately apply to give the quantum modularity results stated above.
+However, for the functions $L_5,\ldots,L_8$ , the corresponding vector-valued Maass form does have a non-vanishing constant term and as a result the corresponding $L_j(e^{2\pi i(x+it)})$ s have divergent pieces as $t\to 0^+$ depending on j and x.
 So a novel technical aspect of this work is the handling of these divergent pieces to show that the remaining finite pieces lead to quantum modular forms.

-This paper is organized as follows.
-In Section 2, we review and expand on the relation between Maass forms and quantum modular forms, with a particular emphasis on the aspects needed if the Maass form in question has nonvanishing constant terms.
+This paper is organized as follows: In Section 2, we review and expand on the relation between Maass forms and quantum modular forms, with a particular emphasis on the aspects needed if the Maass form in question has non-vanishing constant terms.
 In Section 3, we review the work of Zwegers on mock Maass theta functions and their relation to false-indefinite theta functions that appear in this work.
-Then in Sections 4, 5, 6, we analyze the functions $L_1, \ldots, L_4, L_5, \ldots, L_8$ , and $L_9, \ldots, L{12}$ , respectively, and prove the results asserted in Theorem 1.1.
+Then in Sections 4, 5 and 6, we analyze the functions $L_1, ..., L_4, L_5, ..., L_8$ and $L_9, ..., L{12}$ , respectively, and prove the results asserted in Theorem 1.1.
 Finally, in an appendix we display various numerical results that exemplify our discussion in the body of this paper.